mss-csec/advanced-subclub/README.md

 As always, use your own judgement with resources.
 For example, if the PPT you're uploading is a very high-level overview of the language you're teaching in, that probably deserves to be a global resource, because it's something that people are likely to reference again and again.

+### Setting up a schedule

+To set up your subclub's schedule, edit the `index.md` file at the root of your subclub folder.
+You should see in the front matter, the following block:

+    schedule:
+      example-lesson: 31 Dec 1969

+This is an example schedule for your subclub, featuring a nonexistent lesson with an absurd date.

+In general, a valid schedule consists of an entry for each lesson, containing the lesson id and the date that the lesson is scheduled for.
+For example, if you have a weekly series of lessons starting 4 May 2018, your schedule would look something like this:

+    schedule:
+      a-history-of-snooker: 4 May 2018
+      playing-with-flippers: 11 May 2018
+      outsmarting-your-opponent: 18 May 2018

+Note that the entries are indented two spaces from the beginning of the line, and that the date is of the format `<day> <month name> <year>`.
+Regarding dates, please use either the format shown above (three-letter abbreviations for months OK), or ISO-8601 (aka YYYY-MM-DD, aka https://xkcd.com/1179).
+Also note that, when creating your schedule, be sure to delete the example entry --- you don't want to confuse any prospective readers!

 ### Publishing your subclub

 Once you feel that your subclub is ready for inclusion into the main site, submit an issue on the main mss-csec.github.io repo.
 In the title, write